 Comedy Barn – Featuring magicians, jugglers, ventriloquists, comedians, live country and gospel music, experience why The Comedy Barn Theater is voted the best comedy show in the Smokies time and time again.

-Dixie Stampede Dinner Attraction – In search of excitement and adventure during your Pigeon Forge vacation?
-Look no further than the feast and fun of Dolly Parton’s Dixie Stampede Dinner Attraction.
+Dolly Parton’s Stampede – In search of excitement and adventure during your Pigeon Forge vacation?
+Look no further than the feast and fun of Dolly Parton’s Stampede.
 Enjoy a delicious 4-course feast while watching a showdown between the North and South unfold.

 Looking for more fun to be had in the Smokies?
 Check out our complete list of Smoky Mountain attractions.